Small-Scale Real Estate Development and Construction Management

 I-Beam | Colorado selects properties and projects that contribute to the local community, support small businesses, and encourage economic growth and vitality through adaptive reuse and intentional placemaking.

-• 350 Main Street - 3000 sq feet currently undergoing renovation and restaurant conversion.
-Project details include: restoring the original tin ceiling, ADA improvements, commercial kitchen installation, façade restoration, and structural and masonry repairs.
+• 350 Main Street - 3000 sq foot renovation and restaurant conversion.
+Project details include a full structural remodel, restoration of the original tin ceiling, ADA improvements, installation of a commercial kitchen, complete façade restoration, and extensive masonry repairs.
+Leased to Bakewell

-• 356 Main Street - 2500 sq feet retail renovation including complete structural renovation, ADA improvements, restoring the façade, and reconstruction of the historic parapet and cornice details.
+• 356 Main Street - 2500 sq feet retail renovation, including complete structural renovation, ADA improvements, restoring the façade, and reconstruction of the historic parapet and cornice details.
+Now operating as Composition Shop Bookstore

-• 356 1/2 Main Street - Full 3000 sq feet renovation of second-story office space with the addition of an elevator and restoration of historic window details, transoms, and ceiling heights.
+• 356 1/2 Main Street - Full structural 3000 sq feet renovation of second-story office space with the addition of an elevator and restoration of historic window details, transoms, and ceiling heights.
+Partially leased to Branded Beet.

-• 659 4th Avenue - 2500 sq feet first-floor adaptive reuse of outdated office space.
+• 659 4th Avenue - 2500 sq feet, first-floor adaptive reuse of outdated office space into a charming café.
+Project details included removing the 1980s-era interior office walls, updating the interior, and updating the plumbing.
 Currently leased to Juniper Goods https://junipergoods.co/

 When Greeley isn’t ruining yet another pair of shoes on a construction site, she, her husband, and three kids run a small farm in Boulder County, where they have a heritage apple orchard and some adorable but impractical farm animals.
-Greeley also serves on the Board of Trustees for the Colorado Chapter of The Nature Conservancy and is a former board member of the Colorado Headwaters Land Trust.
+Greeley served as Chair of the Board of Trustees for the Colorado Chapter of The Nature Conservancy from 2024-2026, and owns Composition Book Store in Longmont.

 Timber began his career with I-Beam in 2020 at 10 weeks old.
 He is excellent at sniffing out potential investment properties and tearing through spreadsheets.
 When he's not working, he enjoys naps and hearing that he's a good boy.